How to get Schengen visa travel insurance for Germany?

 NAME: Axel Strauss

-And if you’re planning to be one of the millions of people who visit Germany annually, you may be wondering about travel insurance.
-In which case, you’ve come to the right place.
-Because AXA has all you need to know below.
+And if you too plan on being one of the millions of people to visit Germany each year, you may be wondering about the proper travel insurance.
+After all, not only is it a good call - it’s also mandatory if you need a German Schengen visa.
+Luckily, though, you’ve already come to the right place - because AXA has all you need to know about Schengen travel insurance for Germany below!

 - Is travel insurance mandatory for Germany?

 - I don’t need a Schengen Visa.
-Do I still need travel insurance?
+Do I still need travel insurance for Germany?

 - What should I do if I am injured or ill while in Germany?